-Course title Credits Credit dis stribution of f the course Eligibility Pre-requisite of & Code Lecture Tutorial Practical/ Practice criteria the course (if any) Design of Experiments 4 3 0 1 Class XII pass with Mathematics knowledge sampling distributions linear models of and
+Course title Credits Credit distribution of the course Eligibility Pre-requisite of & Code Lecture Tutorial Practical/ Practice criteria (if any) Design of Experiments 4 3 0 1 Class XII pass with Mathematics knowledge sampling distributions linear models of and

 - To design and conduct experiments. - To analyze and interpret data.